flectra-hq/flectra/doc/setup/install.rst

 Repository
 ^^^^^^^^^^

-Odoo S.A. provides a repository that can be used with the Fedora distibutions.
+Flectra S.A. provides a repository that can be used with the Fedora distibutions.
-It can be used to install Odoo Community Edition by executing the following
+It can be used to install Flectra Community Edition by executing the following
 commands:

 .. code-block:: console

-    $ sudo dnf config-manager --add-repo=https://nightly.odoo.com/11.0/nightly/rpm/odoo.repo
+    $ sudo dnf config-manager --add-repo=https://nightly.flectra.com/11.0/nightly/rpm/flectra.repo
-    $ sudo dnf install -y odoo
+    $ sudo dnf install -y flectra
-    $ sudo systemctl enable odoo
+    $ sudo systemctl enable flectra
-    $ sudo systemctl start odoo
+    $ sudo systemctl start flectra

 RPM package
 ^^^^^^^^^^^